hassan davani

 San Diego, California 92182

-1324
+Mail Code: 1324

-Website
+Website Links

 Bio

-Hassan Davani is an Assistant Professor at the SDSU Department of Civil, Construction and Environmental Engineering, specialized in stormwater management and water resources engineering.
+Hassan Davani is an Associate Professor at the SDSU Department of Civil, Construction and Environmental Engineering, specialized in stormwater management and water resources engineering.
 He is the Primary Investigator of several federally funded research projects, including the National Science Foundation, National Oceanic and Atmospheric Administration, and U.S. Department of Transportation.
 He has over 20 peer-reviewed journal publications to date, and has collaborated internationally in UK, Germany, etc. Hassan has earned his BS degree in Civil Engineering from the Power & Water University of Technology in Tehran, Iran (2009); his MS degree in Civil Engineering from the University of Tehran, Iran (2012); and his PhD degree in Civil & Environmental Engineering from the University of Utah, Salt Lake City, UT (2016).

 Areas of Specialization